mlhartme/stool/main/documentation.md

 * Restart your shell or re-login if you work on a VM/remote machine.
 (Otherwise, the stage indicator will not work properly and Stool cannot change the current directory).
 * Invoke `stool` to verify your setup.
 You should get a usage message.

+### Upgrading

+Unfortunatly, upgrating stages from version before 3.4.0 is not supported.

 ## Directory Layout